DhavalDalal/spring-flyway/README-Actuator.md

 }
 ```

+### Implementing Gauge
-Let us now add two more meters -
-* A Gauge for measuring total number of users in the system
+Let us now add a Gauge for measuring total number of users in the system
-* Time taken by the API to Get All the users from the database.

 ```java
 @RestController